NDIS Audit Checklist

 Workforce Compliance

-Providers must demonstrate that their workforce is appropriately trained and supported.
+Providers must demonstrate that their workforce is appropriately screened, trained, and supported.
+This is one of the areas where non-conformities are most commonly identified.

 Supervision and performance management documentation

-Auditors often review evidence showing that staff understand the policies relevant to their roles.
+Evidence that staff understand the policies relevant to their roles

 Incident Management